NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 c.
 Digital self-contained mainstream CO2 serial kit sets.

-The MULTI-parameter socket does not mean flexibility because you can only do one of the above parameter at any one time.
-Using three dedicated sockets is a far superior proposal; why suffer pain of two missing sockets to gain use of one flexible socket?
-It is illogical because the manufacturer just wants to use the Smart Cables.
+The MULTI-parameter socket does not, however, mean flexibility because you can only do one of the above parameter at any one time.
+It is so obvious using three dedicated sockets is a far superior proposal!
+Why must users endure pain of two missing sockets to gain use of one flexible socket with capability to make three types of parameter measurements?

 Life Scope-i does not have enough connector sockets

-The use of a MULTI-parameter socket is self-contradictory from the start.
-We have to ask why is the monitor avoiding the use of MULTI-parameter socket to access the Temperature hardware if sharing a socket is preferred capability?
+It is self-contradictory the monitor is using a dedicated socket to access the Temperature hardware instead of using the valuable MULTI-parameter socket.
+Why is this necessary if sharing a socket is preferred capability?
 This is a slap on the face for anyone proposing use of Smart Cables on a bedside monitor!

 The two blocks of patient monitoring hardware in the Life Scope BSM-2301 bedside monitor are: